-Field Notes System Name Enter the name for this system that will be displayed at the top of the i-Vu $\$$ Pronavigation tree.
-System Parent Directory You can specify a parent directory folder.
-The default is C:\FVu_Pro_x.x\programdata\systems.
-System Directory Name The name of the folder within the system parent directory that contains all the system files.
-Ex: I-Vu_Pro_x.x\programdata\systems\ <system_directory_name></system_directory_name> This name is automatically generated from the System Name , but it can be edited.
-The System Directory Name must have: • less than 80 characters only alphanumeric characters, dashes, and underscoresno spaces Administrator Login Name, Password, Type a Login Name and Password (8-character minimum) for the Administrator operator.
-Confirm Password CAUTION To increase the security of your system, do not use "Administrator" as the Login Name .
+Field Notes System Name Enter the name for this system that will be displayed at the top of the i-Vu® Pro navigation tree.
+System Directory Name The name of the folder that contains all the system files: I-Vu_Pro_x.x\webroot\ <system_directory_name></system_directory_name> This name is automatically generated from the System Name , but it can be edited.
+The System Directory Name must have: • less than 80 characters • only alphanumeric characters, dashes, and underscores • no spaces Administrator Login Name, Password, Type a Login Name and Password (8-character minimum) for the Administrator operator. and Confirm Password CAUTION To increase the security of your system, do not use "Administrator" as the Login Name .
 NOTE You can change the password requirements in the i-Vu® Pro interface.
 See "Advanced password policy" in i-Vu® Pro Help.
 Database Type Select the type of database your system will use.
 NOTE If you select Derby , SiteBuilder automatically creates the necessary files and folder structures under the I-Vu_Pro_x.x folder.
 Do not move or rename system files or folders.
 Make this the default system for IVu Select this box to open this system when you start the i-Vu® Pro application.
 Starting Base Network Number SiteBuilder automatically assigns sequential numbers to BACnet networks and devices as you add them to the database.
-Choose starting numbers that will generate Starting Base Device Instance Number unique network and device instance numbers across all systems that this system wil communicate with.
+Choose starting numbers that will generate Starting Base Device Instance Number unique network and device instance numbers across all systems that this system will communicate with.
 Server BACnet Device Instance Must be unique to the BACnet network.
 Unique Server Device IDs are important if you are running multiple copies of the i-Vu® Pro application on the same network.
 Languages Select all languages that you want your system to support.
-System Select the language that you want to use for: The default language for new operators Alarms sent to the database State text and object names downloaded to the field The default language for the i Vu® Pro legin page.
-The default language for the i-Vu® Pro login page.
+System Select the language that you want to use for: The default language for new operators Alarms sent to the database State text and chiest names dayunloaded to the field.
+State text and object names downloaded to the field The default language for the i-Vu® Pro login page.
 NOTE You can select a different language on the login page.
 All other information is displayed in the operator's language.